 - April 2019 - ABSIA hosted a Peppol training webinar for interested software developers.
 Materials from this webinar can be accessed via our Forum here.

 - April 2019 - ABSIA presents at the Australian and New Zealand Government's 'Get ready for PEPPOL e-invoicing' engagement forum.

 - March 2019 - ABSIA sends a delegate to the 11th OpenPEPPOL General Assembly in Belgium alongside the Australian and New Zealand governments.

-January 2019 - ABSIA representatives meet with OpenPEPPOL and the Trans Tasman Working Group and advise transition to
+- January 2019 - ABSIA representatives meet with Peppol and the Trans Tasman Working Group and advise transition to Peppol standard.

 - February 2017 - ABSIA chairs the Governance Working Group for the Digital Business Council on e-invoicing.
 ABSIA is also represented on the Technical Working Group, DCL Working Group and Semantic Working Group.